ers35/luastatic/readme.md

 $ ./require1

 # Statically link with the LuaSQLite3 binary module, but
-# dynamicaly link with the SQLite3 shared library
+# dynamically link with the SQLite3 shared library
 $ luastatic sql.lua liblua.a lsqlite3.a -lsqlite3 -pthread -Ilua-5.2.4/src
 $ ./sql